Title Transfers in Bothell, WA

 If you have changed your name, you must update your vehicle and boat records.
-Changing your name on one vehicle does not automatically change it for every vehicle in your name.
-If your title is held by a lien holder, the lien holder must surrender the title for the name change.
+Changing your name on one vehicle does not automatically change it for every vehicle titled in your name.
+If you make payments on your vehicle, the lien holder must surrender the title in their possession for the name change to occur.
+For your convenience, one of Worthington Licensing’s Certified Title Clerks can assist you in requesting the title from your lien holder.
+To change your name on your vehicle or boat title and registration, you will need:

-When a vehicle changes ownership, it gets new license plates and registration.
-Although, there are exceptions, license plates do not need to be replaced if:
+Although there are exceptions, issuance of new license plates and registration are required when a vehicle transfers ownership.
+License plates do not need to be replaced if:

 - You are removing a deceased spouse or domestic partner from the title.